sejalv/serverless-workshop/README.md

 * `app/`: Each CRUD function (create, retrieve/get, update, delete) is executed by AWS Lambda, and associated with an API endpoint.
 * `app/tests/`: Tests for Lambda handlers.
 Also includes `conftest.py` for `pytest` *fixtures*, that help in mocking or configuring your environment.
+* `app/utils/`: Helpers functions
 * `serverless.yml`: Serverless configuration for the service (or `app`).
 Includes IaaC to generate AWS components (`resources`), and attach `functions` for Lambda handlers, among other things.
+* `docker-compose.yml`: includes
+    * the default template from [LocalStack](https://github.com/localstack/localstack), an open-source framework that mimics AWS enviroment closely on your local setup
+    * the build using [`lambci`](https://hub.docker.com/r/lambci/lambda/)'s Docker image to run and test the service locally.

 ### 4. Starting the Dev environment